 The 12 Best Editorial Photographers in Atlanta

-With more than 6 million people, the Atlanta metropolitan area is not only one of the most prominent cities in the South, but of the country as a whole.
-The city also has a very strong media presence, one that produces a pool of very talented Atlanta editorial photographers.
-We at Peerspace searched for the top editorial photographers in this city, and the results did not disappoint.
-Here are some of the best among this exceptional group.
+Wondering who made our list of the top Atlanta editorial photographers?
+We get it!
+With more than 6 million people, the Atlanta metropolitan area is not only one of the most prominent cities in the South but of the country as a whole.
+The city also has a very strong media presence (it is the home base of CNN among others, after all!), and is one that produces a pool of very talented Atlanta editorial photographers.

 CreativeSoul Photography’s husband-and-wife team, Kahran and Regis Bethencourt, went viral for something you may remember: a magnificent series of studio portraits, each of a young girl of color with natural hair and spectacular heritage-period attire.

 Before this, the duo spent more than a decade in lifestyle photography for magazines and media outlets like Teen Vogue, Glamour, and Black Enterprise.
 The Bethencourts’ empowering and self-affirming creation is a great example of change that can be achieved with brilliant photography.
-Their hair series was even transformed into a critically-acclaimed book, The Me I Choose to Be.
+Their hair series was even transformed into a critically acclaimed book, The Me I Choose to Be.

-If freelance photographer Matt Odom’s huge list of awards doesn’t help him stand out among Atlanta editorial photographers, maybe his equally sizable list of prominent clients — including the National Geographic, The New York Times, and the Wall Street Journal — may do the trick.
+If freelance photographer Matt Odom’s huge list of awards doesn’t help him stand out among Atlanta editorial photographers, maybe his equally sizable list of prominent clients — including National Geographic, The New York Times, and the Wall Street Journal — may do the trick.

 Though he works in different genres, Odom’s editorial portraits are what got us looking through his portfolio.
 Each conveys reality through raw simplicity.
 Refreshingly unadorned with much technical wizardry, Odom’s portraits seem to eliminate a lot of layers between us and their subjects.
 His style lets us establish a direct, more powerful connection.